-On September 7, 2008, we issued a warrant to Treasury giving it the right to purchase, at a nominal price, shares of our common stock equal to 79.9% of the total common stock outstanding on a fully diluted basis on the date Treasury exercises the warrant.
-Treasury has the right to exercise the warrant, in whole or in part, at any time on or before September 7, 2028.
+On September 7, 2008, we issued to Treasury a warrant to purchase, at a nominal price, shares of our common stock equal to 79.9% of the total common stock outstanding on a fully diluted basis on the date the warrant is exercised.
+The warrant may be exercised, in whole or in part, at any time on or before September 7, 2028.
 We recorded the warrant at fair value in our stockholders' equity as a component of additional paid-in-capital.
-The fair value of the warrant was calculated using the Black-Scholes Option Pricing
+The fair value of the warrant was calculated using the Black-Scholes Option Pricing Model.

-Model.
 Since the warrant has an exercise price of \$0.00001 per share, the model is insensitive to the risk-free rate and volatility assumptions used in the calculation and the share value of the warrant is equal to the price of the underlying common stock.
 We estimated that the fair value of the warrant at issuance was \$3.5 billion based on the price of our common stock on September 8, 2008, which was after the dilutive effect of the warrant had been reflected in the market price.
 Subsequent changes in the fair value of the warrant are not recognized in our financial statements.
 If the warrant is exercised, the stated value of the common stock issued will be reclassified as "Common stock" in our consolidated balance sheets.
-Because the warrant's exercise price per share is considered non-substantive (compared to the market price of our common stock), the warrant was determined to have characteristics of non-voting common stock, and thus is included in the computation of basic and diluted loss per share.
-The weighted-average shares of common stock outstanding for 2017, 2016 and 2015 included shares of common stock that would be issuable upon full exercise of the warrant issued to Treasury.
+Because the warrant was determined to have characteristics of non-voting common stock, and thus is included in the computation of basic and diluted earnings (loss) per share.
+The weighted-average shares of common stock outstanding for 2018, 2017 and 2016 included shares of common stock that would be issuable upon full exercise of the warrant issued to Treasury.